Tritriva

 Tritriva is a rural municipality in Madagascar.
-It belongs to the district of Betafo, which is a part of Vakinankaratra Region in Antananarivo Province.
+It belongs to the district of Betafo, which is a part of Vakinankaratra Region.
 The population of the commune was estimated to be approximately 9,536 in 2018.

 Only primary schooling is available.
 The majority 90% of the population of the commune are farmers, while an additional 10% receives their livelihood from raising livestock.
 The most important crop is potatoes, while other important products are maize, barley, rice and soya.